puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `disconnect-timeout`: How long Bolt should wait to force-close an ssh connection.

 `host-key-check`: Whether to perform host key validation when connecting over SSH.
-Default is `true`.
+Default is `true`, which defers to your SSH config.
+Setting to `false` skips host key checking entirely, which is more extreme than setting `StrictHostKeyChecking=no` in your SSH config: it will accept any key even if a different key is already present in your known hosts file.

 `password`: Login password.